-McIntosh and Fildes’ anaerobic jar is an instrument used in Microbiology laboratory, for the generation of anaerobic condition (anaerobiosis) to culture obligates anaerobes such as Clostridium spp.
-Anaerobiosis obtained by McIntosh and Fildes’ anaerobic jar is one of the excellent and most widely used method for anaerobiosis but it requires costly special apparatus and vacuum pump.
+McIntosh and Fildes’ anaerobic jar is an instrument used in microbiology laboratory, for the generation of anaerobic conditions (anaerobiosis) to culture obligates anaerobes such as Clostridium spp.
+Anaerobiosis obtained by McIntosh and Fildes’ anaerobic jar is one of the excellent and most widely used methods for anaerobiosis but it requires costly special apparatus and vacuum pump.
 Availability of gas supply is another major drawback of this system.
-Currently, it is being replaced by more convenient GasPak system.
+Currently, it is being replaced by a more convenient GasPak system.

 About the equipment

 McIntosh and Fildes’ jar consists of a 8*5 inch (20*12.5 cm) jar of stout glass or metal with a tight fitting metal lid.
 The lid can be clamped airtight with a screw and is fitted with two tubes with taps, one for introduction of gas inside (inlet) and the other as outlet for vacuum valve.
 The lid also contains two terminals that can be connected to an electric supply.
 A capsule containing alumina pellets coated with palladium (palladinished alumina) is suspended under the lid by stout wires which are connected with the terminals to heat the catalyst for its activity.
 Nowadays, catalyst active at room temperature is also available.

 McIntosh and Fildes’ anaerobic jar works on the principle of evacuation and replacement, where the air inside the chamber is evacuated and replaced with mixture of gases (consisting of 5% CO2, 10% H2, and 85% N2).

 It is practically impossible to evacuate all the air so some amount of oxygen will still be left behind.
 The residual oxygen left behind is converted to water using Spongy palladium or platinum catalyst.
 The catalyst acts as a catalyzing agent causing slow combination of hydrogen and oxygen to form water.
 Reduced methylene blue is generally used as indicator (mixture of NaOH, methylene blue, and glucose).
 It becomes colorless anaerobically but regains blue color on exposure to oxygen.

 - Keep the inoculated culture plates inside the jar along with an indicator.